Western women continue best start in six years; Griffon men extend win streak to four

-The Missouri Western women took the court Saturday afternoon winners of five in a row.
-Northeastern State gave them a test early, but the Griffons held on, 79-61, to preserve their unbeaten record.
+The Missouri Western women took the court at MWSU Fieldhouse Saturday afternoon winners of five in a row.
+The Griffons jumped out to a 12-0 lead in the opening minutes and never looked back in a 79-61 win against Northeastern State to preserve their unbeaten record.

 It’s the first time the Griffons have started 6-0 since 2015.

-“Winning is fun, and it’s a part of the experience, and as a coach, you want that for your program,” Whitaker said.
+“Winning is fun, and it’s a part of the experience, and as a coach, you want that for your program,” head coach Candi Whitaker said.
 “We have some talented players that bring it everyday, and they have deserved what they’ve gotten so far.”

-Western started the game on a 12-0 run, but Northeastern State narrowed the deficit.
-The Riverhawks got it back within eight, but Western was able to hold them at bay throughout the first half.
+Western (6-0, 2-0 MIAA) started the game on a 12-0 run, but Northeastern State narrowed the deficit.
+The Riverhawks (2-6, 0-2) got it back within eight, though Western was able to hold them at bay throughout the first half.

 Holding a 10-point lead at the half, the Griffons held that margin for most of the third quarter before going on a run.

-The Griffons finished the third quarter on a 15-6 run, getting them out to a 20-point lead.
+The Griffons finished the third quarter on a 15-6 run to earn a 20-point lead.
 Western held that lead through most of the fourth quarter, leading by as much as 26.

 Whitaker said the run came because shots finally started to fall.